Newcastle, New South Wales: Football (Soccer)

 The city also played host to four games of the 2015 AFC Asian Cup, including the semi-final between Australia and the United Arab Emirates, as well as the third-place playoff between the United Arab Emirates and Iraq.

 Basketball

-Newcastle has had two teams in the top tier of Australian Men's basketball, the National Basketball League.
-They were the Newcastle Falcons (NBL) and later the Hunter Pirates.
+Newcastle has had two teams in the National Basketball League, the Newcastle Falcons and Hunter Pirates.
 Both teams folded due to financial difficulties.
-Newcastle is still represented in the 2nd tier, the NBL1.
-The Newcastle Basketball club field Men's and Women's teams, using the Newcastle Falcons (NBL1) name again.
+The Newcastle Falcons NBL1 program competes in the second-tier NBL1 East and plays at Newcastle Basketball Stadium.

 The city co-hosted the 1985 FIBA Oceania Championship where Australia's national basketball team won its seventh straight title.

 Cricket

 A bid for Newcastle to establish a 2012 team in the national Twenty20 competition the Big Bash League, with games played at either Hunter Stadium or No.1 Sports Ground was unsuccessful.

+In an effort to host elite national competitions, an $8 million refurbishment of a sportsground was completed in 2022, with a further $20 million project proposed in 2025.